-Listed below are resources available to students, staff, or faculty who have experienced sexual violence or sexual assault.
+Listed below are resources available to students, staff, or faculty who have experienced sexual violence or sexual harassment.
 These resources include confidential support services as well as offices to whom you can report incidents (and who may conduct an investigation upon request).

 Local D.C.
 Metro Police Resources